 (continued from previous)

-Except that there was always only one garden in the first place.
-We thought that being kicked out gave us our freedom to live under our own rules.
-But the laws of physics were the same inside and outside of the Garden.
+It was only a fairy tale.
+Because we ended up eating our way through the garden, only to discover way too late that we had chopped all the trees and eaten all the apples.
+That the garden couldn’t feed us all.
 As we got in our ships to conquer the world, we soon found out that even the horizon ends at some point.
-This planet was actualy a room with 4 walls.
+This planet was actually a tiny room with four walls.
 It was a museum, and we were eating all the specimens, chewing them down to their pedestals before moving on to the furniture, the wallpaper and ultimately, the bricks and mortar: the planet’s climate machine.

 George is an author, researcher, podcast host, chemist, molecular biologist and food scientist.
 You can follow him on Twitter @99blackbaloons , listen to his Spotify podcast George reads George, sign up for blog alerts below, or enjoy his books